infinum/dotnet-handbook/Docker.md

 ## Running ASP.NET core with HTTPS inside of docker

-More information on this can be found [here](https://docs.microsoft.com/en-us/aspnet/core/security/docker-compose-https?view=aspnetcore-5.0), but a quick overview
+More information on this can be found [here](https://docs.microsoft.com/en-us/aspnet/core/security/docker-compose-https?view=aspnetcore-5.0), but here is a quick overview

 ### Create a dev certificate for localhost